shincyls/toy_robot/README.md

 - `tests/test.js`: Contains basic tests for verifying the program's behavior.
 - `tests/commands.txt`: Example command file for testing.

-## Concerns For Future Expandsion
+## Concerns For Future Development

 - Add support for multiple robots.
 - Each robot have stats HP/ATK/DEF which trigger battle on crash

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-### Author

-Developed by Shincy.
-Contributions are welcome!